What is a Gag Reflex?

 6. Use of an x-ray machine without bite wings if possible (All Smiles Care is equipped with this option, should you be interested.
 Simply talk with your hygienist to see if this is a possibility for you.)

-Try these tips and tricks the next time you are at the dentist to see if they help you overcome your gag reflex.
+Try these tips and tricks the next time you are at the dentist to see if they help you get rid of your gag reflex.